IBMStreams/streamsx.documentation/docs/java/Java-Operator-Developer-Guide.markdown

 	In this approach, the JAR file is packaged as part of the toolkit, and eventually as part the Streams application bundle when the application is built.
 This approach simplifies the set up of the distributed environment, as you do not to need to manually set up these JARs on the resources in the domain.
 When the application is run and deployed, the Streams runtime automatically copies these dependencies to the remote systems.
 The disadvantage of this approach is that it makes the size of the application bundle larger.
 This affects the time required to submit the application to the Streams instance.

-	{% include bestpractices.html text= "External JARS should be stored in the <code>toolkit_root/opt</code> directory.
-The opt directory is packaged into the application bundle by default."%}
+	External JARS should be stored in the `toolkit_root/opt` directory.
+The opt directory is packaged into the application bundle by default."

 	For more information about application bundles, refer to this documentation: <a target="_blank" href="http://www-01.ibm.com/support/knowledgecenter/?lang=en#!/SSCRJU_4.1.0/com.ibm.streams.dev.doc/doc/applicationbundle.html">Application bundle files</a>.